View basket (0 items $0.00)

 Perimenopause is natural and inevitable— unfortunately it’s also notoriously uncomfortable.
 And, as if the bodily changes that take place during perimenopause weren’t uncomfortable enough, they can also increase the risk of a number of more serious concerns: depression or other psychological disorders, severe headaches, bone loss, cardiovascular disease, and metabolic syndrome.

 Hot flashes- For many women, hot flashes begin before the onset of menopause.
 And the earlier your hot flashes start, unfortunately research shows, the longer they will tend to last.
 About 75 to 80% of women experience hot flashes, which can last from a few seconds to 10 minutes and be as mild as a flushed face or so intense as to cause perspiration and heart palpitations.

 Mood swings- Mood swings are one of the earliest signs of perimenopause, according to experts, and they can begin even before your cycle shortens.
 Four out of ten women have mood swings associated with perimenopause—from feelings of rage to moodiness, anxiety, or feelings of loneliness and sadness.
 According to some studies, the risk of depression doubles when women enter perimenopause; women who have had PMS or postpartum depression may be even more prone.

 Irregular periods and low libido- As ovulation becomes more irregular, your cycle changes, and your flow may go from light to super heavy.
-Sexual desire may change as well, Sexual desire may change as well, and intercourse can become painful, because your vaginal area loses lubrication and elasticity.
+Sexual desire may change as well and intercourse can become painful, because your vaginal area loses lubrication and elasticity.

 Cognitive problems- One study found that 60% of perimenopausal women experience short-term memory loss, do not learn as well, and have a hard time concentrating.
 The effect is temporary, though—cognitive function improved back to previous levels during postmenopause, say researchers.